fidelity/mabwiser/docsrc/index.rst

 * Clusters
 * K-Nearest
+* LSH Nearest
 * Radius

 Bug Reports
 ===========

-You can send feedback to mabwiser@fmr.com.
 Please use the GitHub `Issues`_ tracking for bug reports and feature requests.

 Citation
 ========